MahsanulNirjhor/Coding_Practice/2. Two Pointers/Two_Pointers.md

-Sure, here is the article about two pointers in coding in GitHub README.md format:

 # Two Pointers in Coding

 Two pointers is a technique in computer programming where two variables are used to traverse an array or other data structure.
 The pointers are typically initialized to point to the beginning and end of the data structure, and then they are moved in tandem until a desired condition is met.